Online Teen Therapy in Ontario | CBT & Trauma Therapists

 Mental Illness Impacts Millions of Youth

-Mental illness affects some 1.2 million of our children and youth.
-By age 25, that number rises to 7.5 million (about one in five Canadians).”
+According to the Mental Health Commission of Canada, 70% of people living with a mental health condition see symptoms begin before age 18.
+Mental illness affects approximately 1.2 million Canadian children and youth.
+By age 25, that number rises to 7.5 million — about one in five Canadians (Mental Health Commission of Canada, 2023).

 If you’re a young person struggling with mental health, it can feel overwhelming.
 Here are seven tips to help you navigate through tough times: